-The Florida Federation of Garden Clubs and the National Garden Clubs, Inc. provide a wide variety of educational opportunities: environmental studies, horticulture, landscape design, floral arrangement, and flower show judging to name a few.
-Below is an alphabetical list of schools, programs, and courses.
-Use our Event Calendar to search and register for courses, workshops, and special events.
+The Florida Federation of Garden Clubs and the National Garden Clubs, Inc. provide a wide variety of educational opportunities for study: environment, horticulture, landscape design, floral arrangement, and flower show judging to name a few.
+View and register for upcoming class on the left, or view the entire Event Calendar

 (For youth programs and scholarships, please see the Youth Programs page)

-Garden Club Members are eligible to apply for Four Star Membership upon completions of the Four NGC Schools sponsored by FFGC.
-See more at the end of the course list below.
+Federated Garden Club Members are eligible for discounts on some programs and courses.
+Also, members can apply for Four Star Membership upon completions of the Four NGC Schools sponsored by FFGC.
+See more at the end of the course description list below.

 “To teach environmental literacy to